-Feel free to sit down and enjoy a snack or a sip of water.
-From here, you may wonder whether to continue on through the reeds, but the second beach is waiting for you.
+Sit down and enjoy a snack or a sip of water.
+From here, you may wonder whether to continue on through the reeds, but the second beach is waiting.

 At the 1.0-mile mark, you will arrive at the second sandy beach, which wows with really cool dead trees with roots that appear to have grown out of the sand.